Keep reading to learn how to hunt with a muzzleloader.

 Another good tip for hunting with a muzzleloader is to carry speed loaders (like the one below) with you on your hunt.
 There are a bunch of different types on the market, but they all generally allow you to carry several pre-measured powder charges, bullets, and primers.
 Make sure you carry it where it will stay dry and reload your muzzleloader immediately after taking a shot.

 Speaking of taking a shot when hunting with a muzzleloader: smoke will go absolutely everywhere when you shoot!
 This is especially pronounced when you’re hunting on a cold, damp morning with little wind.
 Obviously, this can make it difficult to determine where your shot hit on the animal or even what direction the animal ran after the shot.
-The video below is of me shooting a bear with a muzzleloader earlier this year and does a good job showing just how much smoke you might have to deal with when hunting with a muzzleloader.

 Fortunately, if you place your shots properly and use good quality bullets, muzzleloaders can be extremely effective on most species of big game and you probably won’t have to do much tracking.
 I personally have never had an animal run more than 40 yards after I shot it with my muzzleloader.